jessica-richards/oxford-judo-club/Oxford-University-Judo-Club-Constitution.md

 **5.12** The members of the Club shall not appoint several individuals to jointly hold any of the Offices, nor allow any individual to hold more than one Office at a time.

-**5.13** If during the period between the annual elections to Offices and vacancies occur amongst the members of the Committee, the Committee shall have the power of filling the vacancy or vacancies up to the next Annual General Meeting by co-optation.
+**5.13** If vacancies occur amongst the members of the Committee during the period between the annual elections to Offices, the Committee shall have the power of filling the vacancy or vacancies up to the next Annual General Meeting by co-optation.

 **5.14** Each Office Holder must, on relinquishing their appointment, promptly hand to their successor in Office (or to another member of the Club nominated by the Committee) all official documents and records belonging to the Club, together with (on request from the Committee) any other property of the Club which may be in their possession; and must complete any requirements to transfer authority relating to control of the Clubs bank accounts, building society accounts, or other financial affairs.